 Resources used to assess skills as described on the recording form

-You can print unlimited copies for yourself and your students.
+You can print unlimited copies of this fine motor skills assessment for yourself and your students.
 However, you may not distribute copies to friends or fellow therapists.
 Customers who would like to integrate the product legally within their practices/ organizations will need to purchase a multiple users license based on the number of OTs in the school, or practice.
 Email us with questions.

 If you are evaluating fine motor skills of pre-school age children or non-verbal children, you may be interested in Fine Motor Baselines: Ages 3-5!